Donate Now!

 Please view our Program Development Toolbox to obtain all pertinent documentation and resources to assist with the development of your application and program.

-Conflict of Interest and bias in educational content are issues that the College of Family Physicians and Royal College of Physicians and Surgeons have worked hard to heighten stakeholder awareness of over the last several year.
-College and CACME guidelines on relationships with industry and the CMA and Rx&D Code of Ethics have all influenced the policy and guidelines set by the CEPD Office.
-In November 2013 NOSM’s Conflict of Interest Policy with Commercial Entities (COI-CE) was released with full approval from the NOSM Board of Directors.
-Planning Committee members are encouraged to review the NOSM Conflict of Interest Policy with Commercial Entities for guidance regarding bias, relationship with industry and sponsorship as it relates to the development of educational programs.
+Conflict of Interest and bias in educational content are issues that the College of Family Physicians and Royal College of Physicians and Surgeons have worked hard to heighten stakeholder awareness of over the last several years.
+College and CACME guidelines on relationships with for-profit and not-for-profit organizations, the National Standard for support of accredited CPD activities, CMA Guidelines for Physicians in Interaction with Industry (2021), Innovative Medicines Canada Code of Ethical Practices (2022) have all influenced the policy and guidelines set by the CEPD Office.
+In November 2013 NOSM University’s Conflict of Interest Policy with Commercial Entities (COI-CE) was released with full approval from the NOSM University Board of Directors.
+Planning Committee members are encouraged to review the NOSM University Conflict of Interest Policy with Commercial Entities for guidance regarding bias, relationship with industry and sponsorship as it relates to the development of educational programs.

-Planning Committee members and speakers must all complete the CEPD Declaration of Conflict of Interest form on an annual basis.
-This form allows for planning committee awareness of member and/or speaker affiliations that may cause a perception of bias throughout an education event.
-Foreknowledge of the affiliations will ensure that the planning committee has the opportunity to discuss the actions that will be taken to ensure that any bias is mitigated.
-These are the discussions that will inform slide three of the conflict of interest slides, located at the start of every learning activity.
+Planning Committee members and speakers must all complete the Conflict of Interest Declaration form for each program being accredited.
+Note that COI’s for members of a planning committee may be re-used for a two year period, provide there has been verification that no changes have occurred.
+This form allows for planning committee awareness of member and/or speaker affiliations that may cause real or perceived bias throughout the planning, development or delivery of an education activity.
+Foreknowledge of the affiliations will ensure that the planning committee has the opportunity to discuss the strategies that will be taken to ensure that any bias is mitigated.
+These are the discussions that will inform the conflict of interest slides for the planning committee, located at the start of every learning activity.

 Planning Committees will ensure the following:

-• All planning committee members complete the Declaration of Conflict of Interest form on an annual basis.
+• All planning committee members complete the Declaration of Conflict of Interest form every two years, or when changes of affiliations have occurred.

-• All speakers complete the Declaration of Conflict of Interest form on an annual basis.
+• All speakers complete the Declaration of Conflict of Interest form every two years, or when changes of affiliations have occurred.

-• Where a potential conflict of interest is identified, the planning committee will discuss how any bias that could be perceived will be mitigated.
+• Where a potential conflict of interest is identified, the planning committee will discuss how any real or perceived bias will be mitigated.

 • Presentations are reviewed by the planning committee.